glouppe/info8002-large-scale-data-systems/lecture6.md

 - Having a **single master** node vastly simplifies the system design.
 - Enable master to make sophisticated chunk placement and replication decisions, using *global knowledge*.
-- Its involvement in reads and writes should be minimized so to avoid that it becomes a bottleneck.
+- Its involvement in reads and writes should be minimized so as to avoid that it becomes a bottleneck.
     - Clients never read and write file data through master.
     - Instead, clients ask the master which chunkservers it should contact.